GrubbyGroo/opensourcebootcamp/sql_server/intro_to_table_joins.md

 In this lecture we're goign to start off with a challenge.
 Complete the Challenge before moving on to the video.
 You won't be able to complete the exercises in the video if you don't complete the challenge.

 ## Challenge No. 1
-Create a table with the following structure:
+Create a `Phone` table with the following structure:
-Name: Phone

 | Column Name | Data Type | Length | Primary Key | Identity Seed |
 | ----------- | --------- | ------ | ----------- | ------------- |